 Best Pinless Scroll Saw Blade

-Flying Dutchman scroll saws are manufactured in Germany using the high-grade hardened steel.
-These pinless blades are 5 inches long and have spiral teeth, so the cutting edge circles around the shaft of the blade, giving you 360 degrees of sawing prowess.
+Flying Dutchman scroll saw blades are manufactured in Germany using high-grade hardened steel.
+These pinless blades are 5 inches long and have spiral teeth, meaning they can be used to cut in any direction.

-What makes them different is rather than having one row, these blades have teeth on both sides.
-The teeth then wrap the shaft, giving a greater cutting surface and a smoother finish.
+Rather than having one row of teeth, these blades have teeth on both sides.
+The teeth wrap the shaft, creating a larger cutting surface and helping achieve a smoother finish when cutting.

-These spiral blades are great for tight angles and curves because they can move in any direction with ease.
-This is a 5-pack set that consists of a 38 TPI, a 35 TPI and three 27 TPI blades.
+These spiral blades are great for cutting tight angles and curves as they can be moved in any direction at any time.
+This is a 5-pack set that contains a 38 TPI blade, a 35 TPI blade, and three 27 TPI blades.

 Pros